Hagtronics/YetAnotherThermalCamera/README.md

 The project details Blog Post can be found at,

-Note: This code / harware is presented for educational purposes only.
-It is not an Build It kind of Kit documentqtion.
-While the project could be built from the information presented here, it would take an advanced do it yourselfer to do that.
+Note: This code / hardware is presented for educational purposes only.
+It is not an "Build It" kind of Kit or documented that way.
+While the project can be built from the information presented here, it would take an advanced do it yourself kind of person to do that.

-Most of the project is licensed unser the: "Do whatever you want with it" license.
+Most of the project is licensed under the: "Do whatever you want with it" license.
 However there are third party drivers and their license in in the respective source files text.

 Notes:
 The Firmware is meant to be compiled with the following setup,